I was in New York for six days last week (more on why in my next post) and some of you may be wondering how my husband and kids fared in my absence.

 My take away from all of this is that I should definitely go away by myself more often.
 And for longer periods of time.

 As always, I stayed with my sister while in New York.
-She and her husband share an efficiently organized three-bedroom apartment with their 4 very lively kids ages 2-7, yet when I visit, they happily make space for me.
+She and her husband share an efficiently organized but small three-bedroom apartment with their 4 very lively kids ages 2-7, yet when I visit, they happily make space for me.
 It’s sweet and hilarious mayhem.
 Of course it’s hilarious for me because I’m just the aunt who brings them Kinder Surprise Eggs from London, gives them some hugs and kisses and then leaves.

 I was sitting on my sister’s lovely wool couch (which she miraculously manages to keep clean) and the four-year-old stood next to me, completely naked and hunched over his iPad which was propped up on the seat cushion next to me.
 He’d look up at me every now and again and flash me a sweet, drooly smile.
 I stood up to get a drink and my bare foot stepped into something wet and warm.